scholz-lab/GlowTracker/docs/build_your_own.md

       <td>
         <figure class="center-figure">
           <img src="custom_assets/images/2a-lightpath/8.jpg" alt="adapter plate for optics attached" >
           <figcaption>8.
 Secure to the triangular mirror using set screws.
-Ensure the mirror is securly attached and not crooked.</figcaption>
+Ensure the mirror is securely attached and not crooked.</figcaption>
         </figure>
       </td>
       <td>